renovatebot/renovate/docs/usage/install-github-app.md

 ![Github App Install button](assets/images/github-app-install.png)

-The only choice you need to make is whether to run Renovate on:
+The only choice you need to make is whether to run Renovate on all repositories or on selected repositories:

 ![Github App repositories](assets/images/github-app-choose-repos.png)